endojs/endo/docs/draft-standalone-spec.md

 globals.
 Note that no global objects or evaluators are reachable from the shared primordials.

-## Work in Progress

-We are still working towards specifying how SES supports modules.
-Indeed, this is the main topic of the SES-strategy sessions.
-Somehow, whether by import, require, or otherwise, a SES environment must provide access to the exports of the packages currently named '@agoric/nat' and '@agoric/harden', which will normally be named `Nat` and `harden`.
-We'll revisit all this is a separate document.

-TBD:
-   * `System`
-      * error stacks
-      * weak references
-      * loader?
-   * Should SES provide support for `require` and core CommonJS Modules?
-   * Where should `Nat` and `harden` come from?
-   * `SES`
-      * `SES.confine`

 ## Additions

 Some IoT configurations will omit all runtime evaluators.
 For standalone SES configurations that